bloominstituteoftechnology/java-shoppingcart/README.md

 A Student that completes this project shows they can:

+* understand the flow and implement of Spring Security and OAuth2 to provide authentication for a project
+* read user information from the access token
+* understand the issues related to CORS and implement solutions to those issues
+* understand how to implement a new user and logout endpoints
+* use Postman to manually test Web APIs using Authentication

 ## Introduction

 A shopping cart is a very common application so let's look at one.
 This Java Spring REST API application will provide endpoints for clients to perform the various CRUD operations on data sets contained in the application's data.
 Access to these endpoints will be secured using OAuth2 Authentication.